AnyBody/tutorials/Scaling/lesson3.md

 <img src="_static/lesson3/image3.png" alt="Original and scaled source bone" width="60%">

-Looking at the Model View, we can see that the femur is now scaled, it became shorter and now aligns with the original source femur position.
+Looking at the Model View, we can see that the femur is now scaled.
+It became longer and now aligns with the original source femur position.
-From the previous picture, we also know that geometry is matching the target quite well too (and if you want to convince yourself you can superimpose the target geometry using the MyTransform2 registration transformation).
+From the previous picture, we also know that geometry is matching the target quite well too (and if you want to convince yourself, you can superimpose the target geometry using the MyTransform2 reverse registration transformation in the visualization of the target surface).

 With this example, we have shown how to morph the source into the target with a full affine scaling and subsequently applying a reverse